Sign in →

 Additional Testing Requirements

-Mayo Clinic Laboratories highly recommends that this test be ordered along with a routine chromosomal microarray analysis, CMACB / Chromosomal Microarray, Congenital, Blood, if the diagnosis of Prader-Willi syndrome (PWS) or Angelman syndrome (AS) is not certain and chromosome analysis has not already been done.
+Mayo Clinic Laboratories highly recommends that this test be ordered along with a routine chromosomal microarray analysis, CMACB / Chromosomal Microarray, Congenital, Blood, if the diagnosis of Prader-Willi syndrome or Angelman syndrome is not certain and chromosome analysis has not already been done.

 Shipping Instructions